joshcanhelp/budget-cli/README.md

 - `outputFile`: This can be set to a string to use a single file for all transactions or an object with years as keys and paths as values to set a different file for different years.
 - `subCategories`: This can be set to an object with `income` and `expense` as keys.
 Each of those keys must be set to an array of strings indicating the sub-categories to use for each.
 When importing transactions, the tool will prompt you to select one.
 - `expenseAllowance`: This can be set to an object with keys indicating a specific year.
 Each year should be set to an object with expense sub-categories as keys.
-Each sub-category should be set to an object with the keys `allowance`, a required value indicating how much is allowed per month, and `carryover`, an optional value that indicates any rollover from the previous year.
+Each sub-category should be set to an object with the keys `allowance`, indicating how much is allowed per month, and `carryover`, indicating any rollover from the previous year (or `0` if none).

 ## Importing Transactions